In a Nutshell

 For the technically curious: Lean Obsidian Terminal uses xterm.js v5.5 for rendering and node-pty v1.1.0 for shell process management.

 Binaries are distributed as platform-specific packages downloaded at runtime - keeping the plugin install small and avoiding the need for build tools on your machine.
+Zsh users get .zshenv and .zprofile loaded automatically via a ZDOTDIR override, so startup files work exactly as they do in a standalone terminal.

 FAQ